MarkovShield/architecture_prototype/README.md

 **Hint**: Perhaps you need to change the path of the `flink` application depending on your setup.

 #### Additonal commands
+The following commands can be used to generate some sample data:
 ```bash
 java -cp kafka-stream\target\kafka-stream-1.0-SNAPSHOT-jar-with-dependencies.jar ch.hsr.markovshield.kafkastream.development_tools.generators.MarkovModelGenerator
 java -cp kafka-stream\target\kafka-stream-1.0-SNAPSHOT-jar-with-dependencies.jar ch.hsr.markovshield.kafkastream.development_tools.generators.MarkovClickAndLoginGenerator